 3) If you are conducting aid distributions in several phases (or in several locations), do not wait to do the interviews until all distributions are over.
-Starting with the PDM immediately after the first phase / location will help you identify potential issues and address them in the remaining distributions/activities.
+Starting with the post-distribution monitoring immediately after the first phase / location will help you identify potential issues and address them in the remaining distributions/activities.

 4) If the aid recipients are primarily men (as the heads of households), it is important that such an assessment is also conducted among female members of the household.
 This can be done by either using a representative survey or conducting (less resource-demanding) in-depth interviews and focus group discussions with randomly selected female relatives of the aid recipients.

-5) Consider crosschecking the findings with information provided by other stakeholders who might have experienced conflicts, such as local authorities, sellers, or non-beneficiaries.
+5) Consider crosschecking the findings with the information provided by other stakeholders who might have experienced conflicts, such as local authorities, sellers, or non-beneficiaries.

 6) In some contexts, your enumerators might encounter people who experienced physical or sexual violence related to accessing or using the provided assistance.
 Collecting information about such incidents is sensitive and poses risks to the respondent as well as to the enumerator.
-Furthermore, people might find it difficult or not be willing to report on the incidence of violence.
+Furthermore, people might find it difficult or not be willing to report the incidence of violence.
 As a very minimum, adopt the following measures:

 - read and apply the Ethical and Safety Guidelines for Implementing the DHS Domestic Violence Module (see attached below)

 - ensure that the enumerators are familiar with and carry with them the Constant Companion listing 1) the main DOs and DON’Ts and 2) contacts for relevant service providers that can provide support to people who experienced violence (see bottom of this site)